goneal26/pongo/README.md

 	smashall (kill all variables in the program) goto
 	thengoto ([condition] thengoto [labelname];)
-	time (string for amt of time program has been running up to that point) -->
+	clock (string for amt of time program has been running up to that point) -->